changeofpace/Find-Exported-Xrefs/README.md

 ## Summary:
-Given a global name, find all xrefs which are contained in an exported function.
+Given a global name in IDA Pro, find all xrefs which are contained in an exported function.

 ## How to use:
 1. Click a global name.